Credibility in Second-Price Auctions: An Experimental Test: Conclusion

 \section{Conclusion}

 We report results from a series of laboratory experiments that compare behavior and outcomes across different auction formats that vary in their credibility.
-Although the estimated bidding function of the NCSP auction lies between the estimated bidding functions of the FP and CSP auctions, bidders in the NCSP auction often fail to best-respond to seller behavior.
-Furthermore, while sellers break the rules of the NCSP auction when making pricing decisions, they typically do not maximize revenue.
-Overall, this suggests that incorrect beliefs (on the part of bidders) and aversion to rule-breaking (on the part of sellers) both play a role in explaining observed outcomes.
+Our first main result is that, contrary to theory, the NCSP auction fails to converge to the FP auction.
+While sellers often break the rules of the NCSP auction, they typically do not maximize revenue.
+Consequently, bidders in the NCSP auction do not behave as though they are participating in a FP auction.
+We propose an alternative specification for sellers' preferences that includes an aversion to rule-breaking.
+We show that this behavioral model generates predictions that are consistent with our experimental results.
+We then conduct an additional experimental treatment to test the underlying mechanism of the behavioral model.
+In support of the model, we find that aversion to rule-breaking is able to organize the experimental data.

 Our results have important implications for market design.
 In particular, we have documented substantial heterogeneity in seller behavior in the NCSP auction.
 This novel dimension of strategic uncertainty increases the burden of participation for bidders, who must now form beliefs about the seller's behavior in addition to considering the actions of other bidders.
-Indeed, our revealed preference tests confirm the intuition that non-credible auctions are less user-friendly for participants.
 This is a powerful argument for the use of credible auctions in the field, since they may be widely perceived as safer or simpler for bidders than non-credible auctions.\footnote{\citet{roth2008} cites "safety" as one of the essential components of a successful marketplace.} In terms of practical advice, reforms that increase the transparency of auction institutions - such as requiring sellers to publicly disclose the highest and second-highest bids - could be helpful in mitigating bidders' concerns.
 Indeed, \citet{hakimov} argue for the publication of priority score cutoffs to improve the verifiability of school choice mechanisms.
 They also provide empirical support for the effectiveness of their suggestions in a laboratory experiment.

 Finally, our experiment abstracts from participation decisions by randomly assigning each subject to a single auction format.
 In real-life settings, bidders are likely to face a choice over auction formats and may exhibit a preference for credible auctions.
 We believe that studying credible and non-credible auctions with endogenous entry is a promising area for future experimental research.